cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

         "threshold": # Non-negative floating value between 0 and 1 used for determinining group of points with low confidence.
         "metric": # String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
         "k": # Integer representing the number of nearest neighbors for constructing the nearest neighbour graph. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
         "min_cluster_samples": # Non-negative integer value specifying the minimum number of examples required for a cluster to be considered as the underperforming group.
+Used in `UnderperformingGroupIssueManager.filter_cluster_ids`.
-        "clustering_kwargs": # Key-value pairs representing arguments for the constructor of the clustering algorithm class.
+        "clustering_kwargs": # Key-value pairs representing arguments for the constructor of the clustering algorithm class (e.g. `sklearn.cluster.DBSCAN`).

         # Argument for the find_issues() method of UnderperformingGroupIssueManager
         "cluster_ids": # A 1-D numpy array containing cluster labels for each sample in the dataset.
 If passed, these cluster labels are used for determining the underperforming group.